-This week, however, our Ads Team took our Know How by storm with their advertising secrets.
+However, our Ads Team took our Know How by storm with their advertising secrets.
 They knocked everyone out of the water with their ads tricks and earned their own blog post filled with all the greatest Facebook ad hacks.

 Here are some of the best Facebook ads tricks and advertising secrets of the year for Facebook Advertising professionals.
 Even if you’re an influencer, copywriter, or jack-of-all-trades digital marketer, you’re sure to find some useful things here.
 After all, there are more than 2.895 billion monthly active users on Facebook and not knowing the secrets to advertise on that social media platform will surely give you a hard time.

 Read on and up your game.

 By Ani Hakobyan